CederGroupHub/sparse-lm/paper/paper.md

 linear regression algorithms within a single package.

 # Background

+![Schematic of a linear model with grouped covariates with hierarchical relations.
+Groups of covariates are represented with different colors and hierarchical relationships are represented with arrows (i.e. group 3 depends on group 1).
+The figure was inspired by Ref. [@Richie-Halford:2021].](linear-model.pdf){ width=55% }

 Structured sparsity can be introduced into regression problems in one of two ways.
 The first method to obtain structured sparsity is by using regularization by way of